 - INITIATIVE DESCRIPTION

-- This grant call serves to further strengthen efforts in research and innovation between Singapore and Germany in the area of Blockchain Technology with applications for manufacturing and supply chain, based on the agreement on scientific and technological cooperation, to build a basis for mutual market access and sustainable economic alliance.
+- This grant call serves to further strengthen efforts in research and innovation between Singapore and Germany in the area of Smart Urban Mobility, based on the agreement on scientific and technological cooperation, to build a basis for mutual market access and sustainable economic alliance.
 The grant call is both competitive and multi-disciplinary in nature, and is aimed at encouraging engagements between the Singapore and German research community and industry collaborators.
-Projects should also aim to achieve a Technology Readiness Level (TRL) between 3 and 7 upon completion.
+Projects should also aim to achieve a Technology Readiness Level (TRL) between 5 and 7 upon completion.
 Key topics include:

 - Companies incorporated in Singapore that are prepared to make significant investments in R&D activities in science and technology may submit an application to either EDB or ESG (for local Small and Medium Enterprises).
 Companies will be assessed on the quantitative and qualitative merits of the proposed project.
 These include the employment of research scientists and engineers, total business expenditure in R&D which generates spin-off to the economy, investments in fixed assets, and the company’s commitment to growing R&D capabilities in Singapore.
 The grant will be subject to incentive terms and conditions requiring the company to implement its plans to grow and sustain R&D activities in Singapore.
 The two companies participating in the proposal must be separate entities.
 One of the companies should not be the Singapore/German office of the other participating company.